-As a concrete example, you may be bothered—like many of my patients—by persistent thoughts of Muslims “stealing your job.”
+As a concrete example, you may be bothered—as many of my patients are—by persistent thoughts of Muslims “stealing your job.”

 If so, you’re obviously confusing Pakistanis with Indians.
 The former, like most Muslim demographics, tend to underperform academically.
 And as for the work ethic that prevails in Urdu enclaves, let’s just say that Churchill’s famous analogy involving hydrophobia is—sadly—not quite obsolete.

 So relax and focus on your breathing.
 You’re far more likely, statistically, to wake up tomorrow and discover a Pakistani Briton has stolen your car than your promotion.

 Here’s a mnemonic patients often find useful: for every Hindu with a medical degree, there’s a quote-unquote ‘Paki’ with a prison record.